 There are a few different species of squirrel, including:

 Squirrels prefer to live in trees and inhabit woodland areas.
 Squirrels also love urban developments.
-Even though they might have some additional danger in suburbs or cities, they have a plentiful food selection.
+Even though they might face additional danger in suburbs or cities, they have a plentiful food selection.

 Lifespans for squirrels vary depending on species and environment.
-It’s not unusual to see a gray squirrel live 20 years in captivity.
+For example, it’s not unusual to see a gray squirrel live 20 years in captivity.

 Depending on species, squirrel coats can vary between:

 Squirrels are herbivores and eat a diet of plants, fruits, vegetables, seeds, nuts, and bark.
-They might also hop into a backyard to steal some bird seed too.
+They might also hop into a backyard to steal bird seed.